330 Ridout Street North London Ontario

 8 Try not to leave the condominium empty.

-Studies have shown that it is more difficult to sell a condo that is vacant because it looks forlorn, forgotten and simply not appealing.
+Studies have shown that it is more difficult to sell a vacant condo because it looks forlorn, forgotten and naturally not appealing.
 As well, buyers may think because it is empty, you are motivated to sell fast and for a lower dollar.

 Don’t try to sell by a specific date.
 Deadlines can add real pressure on you and even harm your negotiating strength.